 How can nature-based solutions (NBS) provide the basis for a nature-based economy?

 John Bell, Brussels.
 Guilherme Castagna, São Paulo.
 Emre Eren, London.
 Susanne Formanek, Wien.
-Tiago Fritas, Brussels.
+Tiago Fritas, Pico.
 Rhoda Gwayinga, Kampala.
 Simon Gresset, Freiburg.
 Eduardo Guerrero, Bogotá.
 Mamuka Gvilava, Tbilisi.
 Cecilia Herzog, Rio de Janeiro.
 Antonia Lorenzo, Málaga.
 David Maddox, New York.
 Rupesh Madlani, London.
 Taícia H. N. Marques, Lima.
 Ana Mitić-Radulović, Belgrade.
 Hans Müller, Kornwestheim.
 Isaac Mugumbule, Kampala.
 David Simon, London.
 Audrey Timm, Chilton.
 Ellie Tonks, Amsterdam.
 Naomi Tsur, Jerusalem.
 Domenico Vito, Milan.

 7 September 2021